gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Mobs Guide.md

 - Endermites currently spawn with a speed value of 0.7, which is higher than typically possible
 - Shulkers currently spawn with only 10 health.
 Typically shulkers spawn with 30 health, making these a discontinued variant.

+**1.0.4.0**
+- Villagers now have trades.
+Every single villager trade will become unobtainable in future versions, whether through invalid prices or invalid items.
+Villager trades are not based on tiers and trade amounts can vary.
+Bottles of enchanting are obtainable through trading now.

 **1.1.0.3**
 -  Shulkers that spawn between this version and 1.1.7.1 will convert to purple dyed shulkers